wichmann-lab/teamproject-photography/README.md

 The added settings should look like this ```"Settingname":[x,y,z] ```.
 ## 💻Contributing

-### How to start programming my own plug-in?
+### How to start programming my own Plug-in?
-* The programming language of our project is Lua.
+* The programming language of our project is [Lua](http://www.lua.org/).
 * Read the [Lightroom Classic SDK guide](https://www.adobe.io/apis/creativecloud/lightroomclassic.htm).
 (You don't have to read each chapter).
 We would recommend reading the first two chapters of the SDK.
-* Try to program your own small "Hello World" plug-in using the SDK.
+* Try to program your own small "Hello World" Plug-in using the SDK.

 ### Which files do I need?
 * `Info.lua`: This file describes your Plug-in e.g. the Lightroom Version, the title of your Plug-in and more